 We all have different lives.
 However, the same truths apply to all of us.
 We may believe that the nicest people have the nicest lives, some people are always lucky and the grumpiest people have unhappy lives.
 We may think that ‘grumpy people’ are grumpy because of all the misfortune they have had in their lives, because of all the stuff going on outside of them that has a direct impact on the quality of their lives.
 Should we feel sorry for them?

-The law of attraction says that their life, and everyone else’s life, is a direct result of the mental energy that they have accumulated in the past.
+The Law of Attraction says that their life, and everyone else’s life, is a direct result of the mental energy that they have accumulated in the past which translates into their vibration.
 This energy is the direct result of the seeds they have been cultivating through the thoughts they have had in the past up until this point in time.

 All positive change must begin with self-appreciation: First, accept yourself and then learn to love yourself